New Terms and Conditions for Teachers - Why?

 TimDaniel

 Privacy legislation, and the interpretation and enforcement of the legislation, has evolved since Simplegradebook was created in 2013.
-At this time, it is important to bring the use of Simplegradebook into line with current legislation.
+At this time, it is important to bring the use of Simplegradebook into line with current privacy legislation.

 Anonymized Information